prometheus-operator/prometheus-operator/README.md

 ## Installation

-You can install the Operator inside of your cluster by running the following command:
+Install the Operator inside a cluster by running the following command:

 ```
 kubectl apply -f deployment.yaml
 ```

-To run the Operator outside of your cluster:
+To run the Operator outside of a cluster:

 ```
 make